H.F.M. 2 (The Hunger for More 2): Release and promotion

 On Twitter, Lloyd Banks said that he will start promoting the album, whilst travelling to different cities doing shows.
 In an interview, Banks stated that he would be touring Europe in late 2010 to help promote the album there.
 Just days later, Lloyd Banks appeared on Chelsea Lately along with The Mo'Nique Show to promote the album.

-The album was made available for pre-order on iTunes on November 2, 2010 along with the single "Start It Up."
+The album was made available for pre-order on iTunes on November 2, 2010, along with the single "Start It Up."
 Lloyd Banks will be releasing a documentary on MTV, called The Road to H.F.M.
 2. It will premiere the day after his album is released along with another documentary that will appear on his Ustream.tv channel.
 Lloyd Banks revisited MTV rap fix live and premiered a couple of tracks.

 Singles

 "Beamer, Benz, or Bentley" was released on February 9, 2010, featuring Juelz Santana, and has been confirmed as the first single.
 The remix was released on May 13, 2010, featuring Ludacris, The-Dream, Jadakiss, Yo Gotti.

 "Any Girl" is the second single from the album and it features R&B singer Lloyd.
 It was released on June 8, 2010.
 The music video was released on August 15 through MTV.
 "Start It Up" was confirmed as the third single from the album.
 It was released to iTunes on November 2, 2010.
 It features Swizz Beatz, Kanye West, Ryan Leslie & Fabolous.

 "I Don't Deserve You" was confirmed as the fourth single from the album by 50 Cent in an interview with MTV News.
 The single features R&B singer Jeremih.
-It was released as a digital download on November 22, 2010 and released to radios on January 6, 2011.
+It was released as a digital download on November 22, 2010, and released to radios on January 6, 2011.
 "So Forgetful" is the fifth single from the album which features R&B singer and producer Ryan Leslie.
-The music video was released on May 8, 2011 through MTV.
+The music video was released on May 8, 2011, through MTV.

 Reception

 Commercial performance

 The album debuted at number 26 on the US Billboard 200 chart with first-week sales of about 49,000 units in the United States.
 The album also peaked at number 4 on the Canadian Albums Chart.
+However worldwide the album would sell more than 500,000 copies going gold under G-Unit/EMI records.
+Which would be his departure under G-Unit records.